-Here we demonstrate significant shifts in the climatic distributions of tree genera in the upper Midwest over the last 100 years as a result of historical climate change and land use, and we diagnose the relative influence of historical climate and land use changes on these shifts.
-We use gridded historical and contemporary climate observations (PRISM-LT) and estimates of pre-settlement and modern forest vegetation (Goring et al. in review) to map the geographic and climatic distributions for 15 major tree taxa in the upper Midwestern United States.
+Here we demonstrate significant shifts in the climatic distributions of tree genera in the upper Midwestern US over the last two centuries due to historical climate change and land use, and we diagnose the relative influence of historical climate and land use changes on these shifts.
+We use gridded historical and contemporary climate observations (PRISM-LT) and estimates of pre-settlement and modern forest vegetation (Goring et al. in press) to map the geographic and climatic distributions for 15 major tree taxa in the upper Midwest.
 We construct four observed and hypothetical sets of tree-climate relationships, using a 2x2 factorial of pre-settlement and modern vegetation and climates.
 We develop a new method, based on Hellinger distances among tree-climate distributions, to quantify the total change and attribute the relative importance of historical vegetation and climate change.
-We assess whether climate and vegetation changes are compounding, counteracting or confounding based on the magnitude and direction of species-climate shifts.
-We use this framework to discuss the potential impacts of historical land-use and climate change on inferences about species resilience to climate change, as predicted by species-distribution models based soley on modern distributional data.
+We assess whether climate and vegetation changes are compounding, counteracting, or confounding.
+We use this framework to discuss the potential impacts of historical land-use and climate change on inferences about species resilience to climate change, as predicted by species distribution models based solely on modern distributional data.

 Materials and Methods